Lforlinux/aws-terraform-nodejs/README.md

 - NodeJS service has been converted as a microservice to fit Kubernets artchitecture
 - Terraform has been converted as docker container microservice for better collabration by using the same version of terraform across the team.
 - Makefile has been used in this project for automation and provsion the entire stack with a single command.
-- Load and perfomance testing tool called locust conveted as a docker container for ease of use.
+- Load and perfomance testing tool called locust has been converted as a docker container for ease of use.

 ## Prerequisite
 - AWS account access
-- AWS iam programmic user access with the follwing policy attached to the user
+- AWS iam programmatic user access with the follwing policy attached to the user
 - AmazonEC2FullAccess,IAMFullAccess,AutoScalingFullAccess,AmazonEKSClusterPolicy,     ￼
 - AmazonEKSWorkerNodePolicy,AmazonVPCFullAccess,AmazonEKSServicePolicy,AmazonEKS_CNI_Policy